miroi/bagel_manual/source/smith/caspt2.rst

    | **Description:** Number of elements per pass in the multipassing algorithm.
    | **Datatype:** int
    | **Default:** 317520001
-   | **Recommendation:** This number is adjusted for 64GB of memory.
+   | **Recommendation:** This number is adjusted for 64GB of memory per node.
 Decrease if necessary.

 .. topic:: ``davidson_subspace``